-In this lesson, we are going to look at how to improve your musical rhythm when playing guitar.
+In this lesson, we are going to learn the best ways to improve your rhythm guitar playing.
 Playing rhythm is not as easy as it looks when you watch people do it.
 Creating that inner clock that every musician needs takes time.
 And many hours of practice.

 Practice with a metronome

 The best way to do this is with a metronome.
-If a metronome isn’t working for you I’d recommend a drum machine or a backing track (you can find it all day long on YouTube) to improve your meter.
-I had a student once that had this issue.
+If a metronome isn’t working for you, I’d recommend a drum machine or a backing track (you can find it all day long on YouTube) to improve your meter.
+I had a student who had this issue.

 So naturally, we’d have to start over and get it going again.
 Then the process would start all over.

-The point of the story is that if he had time to practice during the week (which he didn’t) he’d of gotten better sooner.
+The point of the story is that if he had time to practice during the week (which he didn’t), he’d have gotten better sooner.

 It can allow you to develop the right success mindset, accelerate your learning & get you where you want to go faster!
-If you need help in this area, be sure to grab my free Step Practice Routine Action Guide to get you moving in the right direction.
+If you need help in this area, be sure to grab my Free Action Guide to get you moving in the right direction.

-And if you work with something (doesn’t matter what metronome, drum machine, backing track, etc) and you do it consistently you WILL improve your rhythm playing and meter.
+And if you work with something (it doesn’t matter what, metronome, drum machine, backing track, etc) and you do it consistently, you WILL improve your rhythm playing and meter.
 Here’s a short video I made that might help you out as well.
 Ways To Improve Your Rhythm Playing Today

 Learn To Play Rhythm Guitar is a comprehensive training course.
 A step-by-step method book that is designed for anyone with the desire to learn.
 Even if you have no previous musical knowledge.

-You will learn to master concepts and principles that will lead to building a solid musical foundation that all future learning can stand on.
+You will learn to master concepts and principles that will lead to building a solid musical foundation on which all future learning can stand.
 Even if you already play guitar, you can still learn new musical concepts from this course.

 Learn such things as: